Python-for-geo-people/Lesson-4-Functions-Modules/Lecture/functions.md

 ```

 What about converting Kelvin to Fahrenheits?
 We could write out an own formula for it, but we don’t need to.
 Instead, we can compose it by using the two functions we have already created and
-calling the other functions inside the function we are now creating:
+calling those from the function we are now creating:

 ```python
 >>> def kelvin_to_fahrenheit(temp_k):